-We estimate equation (1) using a logit model, assuming that ε{ijn} are distributed iid according to an extreme value of type 1 distribution with parameter 1.
+Results.
+We estimate equation (1) using a logit model, assuming that $\epsilon{ijn}$ are distributed iid according to an extreme value of type 1 distribution with parameter 1.
 Table A.11 shows that results are similar when using a linear probability model.
 The sample includes nine target neighborhoods for each participant, the six main familiar and unfamiliar neighborhoods, and the three other familiar neighborhoods.

 Table 2 shows the results.
 The first column omits neighborhood fixed effects.
 The second column adds home by destination neighborhoods fixed effects, which makes distance drop out.
 The final column uses neighborhood fixed effects, which allows the distance coefficient to be identified because of variation in distance to a neighborhood based on the home neighborhood.
 The large overall scale of coefficients indicates that the logit model explains a large share of participant decisions.
-Results are generally similar across specifications, so here we only discuss the results from the third column.
+Results are generally similar across specifications, so here we only discuss the results from the first column.

-Baseline familiarity with a neighborhood has a large positive impact on the utility of working there (0.86).
-The magnitude is equivalent to 108 Kenyan shillings (Ksh) of additional compensation, which we obtain by dividing the baseline familiarity coefficient by the expected compensation coefficient (0.80).
+Baseline familiarity with a neighborhood has a large positive impact on the utility of working there (0.85).
+The magnitude is equivalent to 112 Kenyan shillings (Ksh) of additional compensation, which we obtain by dividing the baseline familiarity coefficient by the expected compensation coefficient (0.76).
 This baseline familiarity premium is a large amount given that the median daily wage outside our the experiment is 500 Ksh.
 We can also benchmark the cross-sectional familiarity premium with respect to distance and job duration.
-Working in a neighborhood that is familiar at baseline is valued equally to working in an unfamiliar neighborhood that is similar in all respects except 3.4 kilometers closer or having to work for more than an hour less.
+Working in a neighborhood that is familiar at baseline is valued equally to working in an unfamiliar neighborhood that is similar in all respects except 3.54 kilometers closer or having to work for more than an hour less.

 These effects suggest that familiarity increases an individual's willingness to work in a neighborhood; however, because baseline familiarity is not randomly assigned, these results could also be driven by unobserved preference heterogeneity.
-To asses this possibility, we now turn to the familiarity experimentally induced by training.
+To asses this possibility, we now turn to the exposure experimentally induced by training.

-Gaining familiarity due to the training also significantly increases the utility of working there (0.91), equivalent to increasing the wage by 113 Ksh or bringing the neighborhood 3.64 km closer.
-This effect is in addition to the general effect of training in a neighborhood, which is also positive but smaller (0.30), and which applies both to familiar and unfamiliar neighborhoods.
+Our first main result is that the single exposure during training is sufficient to erase this familiarity premium.
+Training in an unfamiliar location increases the utility of working there (0.83), equivalent to increasing the wage by 109 Ksh or bringing the neighborhood 3.46 km closer.
+This effect is in addition to the general effect of training in a neighborhood, which is also positive but smaller (0.29), and which applies both to familiar and unfamiliar neighborhoods.